What Is It?

 ***Completion of this course does not lead to job positions in law enforcement.***

 Topics of interest are taught by law enforcement officials for the purposes of enlightening attendees to how their police department works.
 Many of the classes provide "hands-on" experiences that provide an element of excitement and participation.
-Below are just a few examples of what you will experience.
+In addition to attending the class sessions, each participant must complete a four hour ride-along with a patrol officer.

 Who Can Attend?